joshrp/moonlight-docs/Setup-Guide.md

 ### IPv6 (advanced - certain ISPs only)

-If you are lucky enough to have native IPv6 connectivity to your host gaming PC and client device/PC on the networks you'd like to stream on, you may opt to use IPv6 for Internet streaming, which has the advantage of allowing you to stream from multiple PCs behind a single Internet connection.
+If you are lucky enough to have native IPv6 connectivity to your host gaming PC and client device/PC on the networks you'd like to stream on, you may opt to use IPv6 for Internet streaming.
 This option is only recommended for those very familiar with network administration.
 You may combine these steps with the Internet Streaming Helper tool above to stream over IPv4 or IPv6, depending on your client's connectivity.

 1. Navigate to http://test-ipv6.com/ on both your host gaming PC and client device/PC and confirm they both score 10/10 on the networks you will be streaming from.
 You may need to disable Chrome's Data Compression option to get accurate results on mobile.